About Us—What is PTM?

-A. About 95% of our support is from the generous contributions of our dedicated Friends and Partners.
+A. The vast majority of our support is from the generous contributions of our dedicated Friends and Partners.
 The remainder of our income is derived from resource sales and miscellaneous income.
 PTM is a 501(c)(3) charity, registered with the IRS.
 Contributions to PTM are tax-deductible in the U.S.

 Q. Who is Greg Albrecht?

-A. Greg Albrecht is president and CEO of Plain Truth Ministries, teaches at PTM's online church, Christianity Without the Religion, and Editor of the Plain Truth magazine.
+A. Greg Albrecht is president and CEO of Plain Truth Ministries, teaches at PTM's online church, Christianity Without the Religion, and Editor of our two magazines.
 You can read a short biography by clicking here.